izdrail/izdrail.com/src/content/services/python.md

 - **Expertise:** With 9 years of dedicated [Python development](https://lzomedia.com) experience, we possess the proficiency to tackle projects of any complexity.
 - **Quality Focus:** We are committed to delivering high-quality Python applications that not only meet but exceed client expectations.
 - **Industry Standards:** Our solutions adhere to industry standards and best practices, ensuring robustness, scalability, and security.
-- **Comprehensive Services:** From frontend to backend development, we offer a comprehensive suite of services to cater to all your Python development needs.
+- **Comprehensive Services:** From front-end to back-end development, we offer a comprehensive suite of services to cater to all your Python development needs.
 - **Competitive Rates:** Our competitive pricing structure provides excellent value compared to traditional agency prices, making premium Python development accessible to businesses of all sizes.

 ## Our Services